EmergingTextiles: Understanding Our API

 What It Looks Like in Excel

-Once Excel imports the JSON above, it renders as a clean, familiar table:
+Either format lands in Excel as a clean, familiar table:

 NY Cotton Futures, Daily Prices (auto-refreshed via API)